 Any person desiring to make a public improvement, do work in, or use the public right of way must first obtain a permit from the City Engineer as prescribed in Title 17.
 Utility permits, aka Street Opening Permits, are issued to franchised utilities, the Bureau of Water Works, the Bureau of Environmental Services, Portland City Streetcar, the Street Lighting and Traffic Signals sections of the Bureau of Transportation and other public entities.
-Utility permits are required for installation, reconstruction, relocation or repair of utility service facilities within the public rightof-way.
+Utility permits are required for installation, reconstruction, relocation or repair of utility service facilities within the public right-of-way.
 Utility mains, service connections, conduits, vaults, hydrants and utility poles are examples of, but are not limited to, installations requiring permits from Portland's Bureau of Transportation, Utility, Construction and Inspections Division.
 For more information on the Design Exception process, see the Design Documents - City of Portland, Oregon section on the City of Portland Bureau of Transportation website.

 II.
-Utility Infrastructure Regarding Private Development:
+Utility Infrastructure Regarding Private Development

-- A site utility plan for new construction or significant alteration shall: - Be required for all Design or Historic Resource Review processes.
-The site utility plan shall be submitted, to BDS, no later than land use application. - When a Land Use or Historic Resource Review is not required, a site utility plan shall be submitted, to BDS, no later than building permit application. - List the Utility contacts consulted in the creation of the utility site plan.
+- A. A site utility plan for new construction or significant alteration shall: - Be required for all Design or Historic Resource Review processes.
+The site utility plan shall be submitted, to BDS, no later than land use application. - 2.
+When a Land Use or Historic Resource Review is not required, a site utility plan shall be submitted, to BDS, no later than building permit application. - 3.
+List the Utility contacts consulted in the creation of the utility site plan.

-• Address how the building will be served by private and public utilities (power, gas, telecom, sewer, water, etc).

-• Identify all Utility infrastructure, including vaults, appurtenances, above ground structures, blow off valves, utility risers and valve covers etc and their locations within the public right of way.
+- 4. Address how the building will be serviced by private and public utilities (power, gas, telecom, sewer, water, etc). - Transformer vaults, or any other vaults for the benefit of the adjacent property, must be placed on private property. - 5.
+Identify all Utility infrastructure, including vaults, appurtenances, above ground structures, blow off valves, utility risers and valve covers etc and their locations within the public right of way.